LTLA/gesel-feedstock/README.md

 Each set's identity (i.e., the "set ID") is defined as the 0-based index of the corresponding line in `sets.tsv.gz`.
 Sets from the same collection are always stored in consecutive lines, ordered by their position within that collection.

-`sets.tsv` is an uncompressed tab-separated file that has the same number of lines and order of setss as `sets.tsv.gz`.
+`sets.tsv` is an uncompressed tab-separated file that has the same number of lines and order of sets as `sets.tsv.gz`.
-It contains all fields in `sets.tsv.gz` with some additional columns:
+It contains all fields in `sets.tsv.gz` except for `size`.

-- `collection`: the collection ID of the parent collection that contains this set.
-- `position`: the position of this set inside the parent collection.
-  For example, a position of 0 indicates this set is the first in its collection.

 `sets.tsv.ranges.gz` is a Gzip-compressed file where each line corresponds to a set in `sets.tsv`.
-Each line contains an integer specifying the number of bytes taken up by the corresponding line in `sets.tsv` (excluding the newline).
+Each line contains two tab-separated fields:

+- `bytes`: the number of bytes taken up by the corresponding line in `sets.tsv` (excluding the newline).
+- `size`: the number of genes in the set.

-It is intended that applications can either download `sets.tsv.gz` to obtain information about all sets, or they can download `sets.tsv.ranges.gz` and perform HTTP range requests on `sets.tsv` to obtain information about individual sets.
+Applications can either download `sets.tsv.gz` to obtain information about all sets, or they can download `sets.tsv.ranges.gz` and perform HTTP range requests on `sets.tsv` to obtain information about individual sets.
 The former pays a higher up-front cost for easier batch processing.
 To reduce the download size, we do not store `collection` and `position` in `sets.tsv.gz`, as these can be computed easily on the client.